security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field provides a human readable counterpart to the :ref:`about_entity:ref:claim <unit-about-entity>` This field can be manually added by a researcher or automatically populated by the system after import.
-For a ``unit`` best practice is to use the :ref:`name:annotation <unit-name-annotation>` in this field.
+For a :ref:`unit` best practice is to use the :ref:`name:annotation <unit-name-annotation>` in this field.

 .. _unit-name-annotation: